OpenDevSci/longitudinal-dev/.github/Contributing.md

 ## Understanding GitHub Flow 🔄

 GitHub Flow is a simple yet powerful branch-based workflow designed to support collaborative projects and regular deployments.
-At LongDev-ABCD, we embrace this workflow to streamline contributions, enhance code quality, and facilitate effective team collaboration.
+At longitudinal.dev, we embrace this workflow to streamline contributions, enhance code quality, and facilitate effective team collaboration.
 The process involves:

 1. **Creating a branch** for new work, ensuring changes are organized and focused.
 2. **Adding commits** to record your progress and document changes.